SoggySupernova/AutoRobloxRantShorts/README.md

 NOT PRODUCTION READY AT ALL, DON'T USE THIS LOL

 todo: remove hardcoded file paths
+todo: why do they need to be base64 encoded?
+todo: put the temporary generated files in a folder instead of main directory

 * in align_subtitles.sh
 * imagemagick binary